JGCRI/hector-SA-2par/README.md

 The project code is broken up into three parts.
 * `code/part_1`: standalone hector is run x times using the quasi random combinations of n C parameters.
-After cleaning up the hector results the hector runs are filtered by observational data.
+After cleaning up the hector results the hector runs are compared to the observational data products using the Dn method.
-* `code/part_2`: parameter sets used in standalone Hector runs that pass through the observational filtering process are then used in hector - GCAM
+* `code/part_2`: select Hector parameter sets based on some criteria to pass along to use in Hector-GCAM.
 * `code/visualize`: contains the code to visualize and graph results.

 ![](./docs/flow_chart.png)